-Adopted in the 16th Report of the Geographic Board of Canada, 31 March 1919, as labelled on BC-Alberta boundary sheet 9, 1916.
+Adopted in the 16th Report of the Geographic Board of Canada, 31 March 1919, as labelled on BC-Alberta boundary sheet 9, surveyed in 1916, published in 1917.

 Source: BC place name cards, or correspondence to/from BC's Chief Geographer or BC Geographical Names Office